dangreaves/react-tracker/README.md

 To send an event to the tracker, use the `useTracker()` hook.

-You can send events to the tracker at any time, even before the SDK's have connected.
-The events will be buffered and sent to the SDK's when ready.
+You can send events to the tracker at any time, even before the adapters have connected.
+The events will be buffered and sent to the adapters when ready.

 ```tsx
 import { useTracker } from "@dangreaves/react-tracker";